-CLASSES 13, 14 and Final Exam week: In-class presentations on a current issue of the law.
+CLASSES 13, 14 and Final Exam week: Presentations on a current issue of the law, to be presented orally and as a written assignment.

 REQUIRED TEXT: there is no required text for this course.
-Course materials will be provided before discussions or you will be requested to read materials available on the Internet.
+Course materials may be provided before discussions or you will be requested to read materials available on the Internet.

 COURSE REQUIREMENTS: There are several requirements you must fulfill for this course.
 There will be a midterm exam, covering the material from the first half of the course.
 It is primarily multiple choice with some true/false.
-The exam will be worth 40% of your grade.
-The exam must be taken in class.
-During the semester, there also will be 5 quizzes, either at the beginning or end of class (it goes without saying that timely attendance is important); each will be worth 4 points and each will be graded strictly: the answer is either correct or incorrect.
+The exam will be worth 40% of your grade and it will be offered during a specified time for you to take and finish remotely in one sitting.
+During the semester, there also will be 5 quizzes, which will be not be noticed; that is, they will be randomly given.
+You will have approximately 3 minutes to read the question and provide the answer; each will be worth 4 points and each will be graded strictly: the answer is either fully correct or completely incorrect.
 You will therefore receive on each quiz either 4 points or 0 points: no partial credit will be given.
 The quizzes will be worth 20% of your final grade.
 The final 40% of your grade will be made up of a combined paper/class presentation related to a current event case.
-The assignment typically is done in a team setting of groups of two, and each of you is expected to contribute to the written and oral parts of the assignment; I will give further direction as the course progresses.
-Participation and attendance in class will be worth up to 10 additional points and can make the difference between the grade you get and the one you wanted!
-There will be no makeups for the quizzes and you are expected to be present when the quiz is given in order to receive the credit.
-I will not give the quiz earlier or later than when it is offered in class, and if you come late or leave early and miss it, there is no make-up.
-The scheduled exam and assignment must be turned in in the class on the date it is due.
+The assignment typically is done in a team setting of groups of two, and each of you is expected to contribute to the written and oral parts of the assignment; my TA and I will give further direction as the course progresses.
+There will be no makeups for the quizzes.
+The scheduled exam must be taken in the time it is offered.